okumochu/restaurant_collector/README.md

 # what can it do?

-### It can generate a summary from the place you select by chatGPT.
+### It can generate a number of restaurants summary from the place you enter.